ved-99/rhombus-ai/README.md

 First time setup:

 Install VS code and clone/open the project folder

 For frontend:

-Open terminal and navigate to student_industry folder using command $ cd student_industry.
+Open terminal and navigate to student_industry folder using command
+$ cd student_industry.
-To confirm we install correct packages for React, we remove node_modules folder by using $ rm -rf node_modules command.
+To confirm we install correct packages for React, we remove node_modules folder by using
+$ rm -rf node_modules command.
-Also remove package-lock.json file if present by $ rm -rf package-lock.json Now reinstall React packages (node_modules) by running $ npm install command.
+Also remove package-lock.json file if present by
+$ rm -rf package-lock.json
+Now reinstall React packages (node_modules) by running
+$ npm install
-To run the ReactJS application use the command $ npm start.
+To run the ReactJS application use the command
+$ npm start.
 For backend:
 Open terminal, make sure you are the parent folder of the project Run the following commands: